How do you enhance perceptions of your brand and establish a connection with a generation that has often been overlooked?

 - 975,000 likes

 - 57,000 shares

-We are also achieving our goal of enhancing perceptions and building brand affinity among Gen Xers.
-The proof is in the comments, which show an overwhelmingly positive sentiment as users discover a new and unexpected side of AARP:
+It is through our community engagement efforts that we see most clearly our success in building brand affinity among Gen Xers.
+The proof is in the comments and positive sentiment as users find joy in discovering an unexpected side of AARP:

 - “I don’t care what anybody says … AARP … has become very cool”